utah-cs4470-sp23/class/hw7/README.md

 Remove your hard-coded handling of `pict.` when type checking `VarExpr`s.
-Instead, look up the variable name in the symbol table, check that the name maps to `ValueInfo`, and return that value's type.
+Instead, look up the variable name in the symbol table, check that the name maps to `VariableInfo`, and return that value's type.

 When handling a `let` command, type check the expression, and then extract the variable name being defined and add that name to the